fbpx

 What's Next?
 Legislative Status and Future Updates

-The REAL Health Providers Act is with the Committee on Finance.
+The REAL Health Providers Act is currently under review, having been referred to the Committee on Ways and Means and the Committee on Energy and Commerce.
 We will keep you updated on any developments as it moves through the legislative process.
 Be sure to subscribe to our podcast and YouTube Channel for the latest updates.

 Simplify Provider Data Accuracy Compliance with Quest Enterprise Services® Accuracy